 The Alti Vali Sneaker serves a variety of functions and is appropriate for many types of occasions.
 They’re comfortable enough for all-day wear, which is saying something.

 To some, a vacation spent sightseeing in a popular tourist destination ranks low on their to-do list.
-For many folks, the world and its abundance of natural wonders make traveling while exploring the great outdoors the only way to go.
+For many folks, the world and its abundance of natural wonders makes traveling while exploring the great outdoors the only way to go.

 If you fall into the latter group, you need a shoe that can handle the terrain, so to speak, and we think the Lowa Men’s Renegade GTX Mid Hiking Boot is among the best shoes for adventure travel.
-The GTX is a hiking shoe that’s functional whether you’ve planned a day hike or a weekend backpacking.
+The GTX is a hiking shoe that’s functional, whether you’ve planned a day hike or a weekend backpacking.

 While they qualify as a hiking “boot,” the Renegade GTX is attractive enough that you could wear them out on the town in the evening, as long as you pair them with the right kind of jeans (not skinny jeans, because they’ll look too clunky).

 The GTX also has plenty of great features to warrant a spot on our list, including its nubuck leather and fabric upper that’s durable enough for a wide array of outdoor adventures.
-It has a traditional lace-up system that helps provide a secure fit, while its Monowrap frame is lightweight and reduces the boot’s overall weight, while also offering excellent lateral stability.
+It has a traditional lace-up system that helps provide a secure fit, while its Monowrap frame is lightweight and reduces the boot’s overall weight while also offering excellent lateral stability.

 What else?
-You’ll also like the GTX’s waterproof, seamless Gore-Tex lining, and a comfortable midsole that provides excellent shock absorption and support.
-There’s also a climate-controlled footbed that’s breathable and will keep your foot cool even during long hikes in warmer weather.
+You’ll also like the GTX’s waterproof, seamless Gore-Tex lining and a comfortable midsole that provides excellent shock absorption and support.
+There’s also a climate-controlled footbed that’s breathable and will keep your foot cool, even during long hikes in warmer weather.